slsa-framework/slsa-github-generator/internal/builders/go/README.md

     - amd64
     - arm64
     - s390x
-  # This instructs Goreleaser to not build for linux amd64.
+  # This instructs GoReleaser to not build for linux amd64.
   ignore:
     - goos: linux
       goarch: amd64
 ```

-We think gradual adoption is good for projects to get used to SLSA.

-The configuration file accepts many of the common fields Goreleaser uses, as you can see in the [example](#configuration-file).
+The configuration file accepts many of the common fields GoReleaser uses, as you can see in the [example](#configuration-file).
 The configuration file also supports two variables: `{{ .Os }}` and `{{ .Arch }}`.
 Other variables can be set manually as shows in the table below, in combination with the builder's `evaluated-envs`:

 | Name                 | Value                                                                                                                            | Example                                    |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |